srnas/demux/README.md

 # demux
+Perl script to demux gromacs trajectories.
+It is based on the official one found in the gromacs distribution and includes the following fixes:

-Perl script to demux gromacs trajectories, with a fix that allows long trajectories to be processed correctly.
+1. It allows long trajectories to be processed correctly.

 The script solves an issue in the original demux.pl that makes the demuxed trajectories when the following conditions are simultaneously true:
 - Trajectories are longer than 100 ns